 The nine patch quilt block is common in traditional, contemporary and modern quilts.
 Set off the nine patches with sashing, or sew them together to form an overall patchwork.
 Plan the nine patch block with coordinating or complementary fabrics, or make a block with your scraps for a scrappy nine patch quilt.
-Once you know how to make a nice patch quilt block, you can try some of the variations, shown below.
+Once you know how to make a nice patch quilt block, you can try some patch quilt patterns using this technique below.

 How to Calculate Nine Patch Quilt Squares